miyako/4d-plugin-doctotext/README.md

 `doctotext` is a document converter that uses `wv2` to import `.doc` files. additionally it uses `libcharsetdetect`, `htmlcxx`, `libmimetic`, `minizip` to support other input formats. the outout format is always plain text.

+it seems the older `wv` project had more export options. see [unofficial mirror](https://github.com/remram44/wvware).

 ### Dependencies

 * [libwv2](https://sourceforge.net/projects/wvware/files/wv2/)